Chopinsky/vue-ahead/vue-ahead/docs/guide/api.md

   If your component only need to fetch the search options once, and then run all the searches against this static array of options, you should **NOT** use the `remote` object.

-  Instead, fetch the options data from the remote resources as the application launches, and then provide the data to the `initOptions` attribute.
+  Instead, fetch the options' data from the remote resources as the application launches, and then provide the data to the `initOptions` attribute.

   :::